E-commerce

 It helps reduce cart and checkout abandonment

-This link to final conversion is direct
+This link with final conversion is direct

-It improves the customer experience during hours when the team is not available.
+It improves the customer experience during hours when the team is not available

 The value of 24/7

-Why this is especially useful in e-commerce
+Why it is especially useful in e-commerce

-Why it is strategic
+Why it's strategic

-The benefit for merchants
+The benefit for the merchant

-This connection is also what enables more contextual personalization: a visitor hesitating between two products, an existing customer, or a user asking for order tracking do not need the same response.
+This connection is also what enables more contextual personalization: a visitor hesitating between two products, an existing customer, or a user asking for order tracking do not need the same answer.
 The better the context is used, the more useful the exchange feels and the less it resembles a generic bot.

-It surfaces useful insights about customer objections.
+It provides useful insights into customer objections

 Why these insights are so valuable